Schedule demo

 9. If the timezone of the MQ server is different from that of Applications Manager, select the appropriate Timezone from the dropdown.
 If both have the same timezone, then choose the timezone as Default.

 10. Filter System Objects checkbox - Add the System Objects to Monitor.
-This option to Include / Exclude the SYSTEM Queues, Channels and Inactive Channels is added will be helpful in reducing unnecessary data in monitor details page.
+This option to Include/Exclude the SYSTEM queues, Channels and Inactive Channels that has been added will be helpful in reducing unnecessary data in monitor details page.
 User can use either INCLUDE_QUEUES or EXCLUDE_QUEUES, INCLUDE_CHANNELS or EXCLUDE_CHANNELS and INCLUDE_INACTIVE_CHANNELS: true/false.

 • INCLUDE_QUEUES: SYSTEM.DEAD.*, *.ADMIN.COMMAND.QUEUE